 General Tips To Follow

-- Be aware of the heat – it IS July after all and in some parts of the world that means that it’s HOT!
-We all need to be cautious of becoming over heated, especially senior citizens.
-So, stay cool and hydrated.
-If possible, avoid being in the sun.
+- Be aware of the heat at this time of year.
+After all, July IS in the middle of summer.
+In some parts of the world that means that it’s HOT!
+We all need to be cautious of becoming over-heated, especially senior citizens.
+So, stay cool by carrying a full water bottle to help you stay hydrated.
+If possible, also avoid being in the sun.
+If you can’t avoid it, wear a hat.
+Even a little bit of shade can help you beat the heat.

 Activities To Help You Fight Boredom